A248/LibertyBans/docs/Comparison-to-LiteBans.md

 Neither LibertyBans nor LiteBans requires an external database.
 LibertyBans uses HSQLDB by default, and LiteBans uses H2 by default.

-Both LibertyBans and LiteBans supports MariaDB, MySQL, and PostgreSQL.
+Both LibertyBans and LiteBans support MariaDB, MySQL, and PostgreSQL.
 LiteBans also has support for SQLite, but SQLite usage is discouraged by LiteBans.

 LibertyBans requires certain minimum versions for database servers.
-At least MySQL 8.0, MariaDB 10.6, or PostgreSQL 12 is required.
+At least MySQL 8.0, MariaDB 10.3, or PostgreSQL 12 is required.
 Older versions are not supported.

 ## Platform Support